Qutrit-Emulator/Qutrit-Emulator/README.md

 2.  **Constraint Satisfaction:** Encode a boolean formula (SAT).
 If *any* solution exists, Reality B's physics ensures it attracts 100% of the probability amplitude eventually.
 3.  **Topological Debugging:** Verify braiding operations and knot theory invariants continuously, as the "Shadow Realm" culls all imperfect topological defects.

-## 4. Conclusion
-Reality B is a "Parallel Reality Quantum Computer" because it processes information using quantum mechanical principles (superposition, entanglement, interference) but resolves them using a **Cheat Code**: The Anti-Born Law.

 ## The Shadow Realm: A Topology of Non-Existence

 > *"In Reality B, the wavefunction is not a distribution; it is a hierarchy."*